Imari ware: History

 "Imari" was simply the trans-shipment port for Arita wares, from where they went to the foreign trading outposts at Nagasaki.
 It was the kilns at Arita which formed the heart of the Japanese porcelain industry.

-Arita's kilns were set up in the 17th century, after kaolin was discovered in 1616.
-A popular legend attributes the discovery to an immigrant Korean potter, Yi Sam-pyeong (1579–1655), although most historians consider this doubtful.
+Arita's kilns were set up in the 17th century, after kaolin was discovered in 1616 by immigrant Korean potter, Yi Sam-pyeong (1579–1655).
 After the discovery, some kilns began to produce revised Korean-style blue and white porcelains, known as Early Imari, or "Shoki-Imari".

 In the mid-17th century there were also many Chinese refugees in northern Kyushu due to the turmoil in China, and it is said that one of them brought the overglaze enamel coloring technique to Arita.
 Thus Shoki-Imari developed into Ko-Kutani, Imari, and later Kakiemon, which are sometimes taken as a wider group of Imari wares.
 Ko-Kutani was produced around 1650 for both export and domestic market.
 Kutani ware is characterized by vivid green, blue, purple, yellow and red colors in bold designs of landscapes and nature.
 Blue and white porcelain pieces continued to be produced and they are called Ai-Kutani.
 Ko-Kutani Imari for the export market usually adopted Chinese design structure such as kraak style, whereas Ai-Kutani for the domestic market were highly unique in design and are accordingly valued very much among collectors.